American Gigolo (TV series)

 American Gigolo is an American neo-noir crime drama television series developed by David Hollander.
 It is based on the 1980 film of the same name written and directed by Paul Schrader.
 The series stars Jon Bernthal as Julian Kaye, the protagonist of the original film, alongside Gretchen Mol, Lizzie Brocheré, Gabriel LaBelle, Leland Orser, and Rosie O'Donnell.

 American Gigolo premiered on Showtime on September 11, 2022.
 In January 2023, the series was canceled after one season.

 Premise

-Julian Kaye is exonerated 15 years after being arrested for murder and struggling to find his footing in the modern-day Los Angeles sex industry.
-He seeks the truth about the frame that sent him to prison all those years ago, and hopes to reconnect with his one true love, Michelle.
+Julian Kaye, a 38-year-old former male escort, is exonerated 15 years after being framed and arrested for murder.
+Struggling to find his footing in the modern-day Los Angeles sex industry, he seeks the truth about the frame that sent him to prison in 2007 and hopes to reconnect with his one true love, Michelle.